-If the initial Offer included candidates, the Answerer uses these candidates to start ICE processing as specified in [RFCYYY2].
+If the initial Offer included candidates, the Answerer uses these candidates to start ICE processing as specified in [RFC8838].

-If the initial Offer included the attribute "a=ice-options:trickle", the Answerer MUST be prepared for receiving trickled candidates later on.
+If the initial Offer included the "ice-options:trickle" attribute, the Answerer MUST be prepared for receiving trickled candidates later on.

 In case of a "m/c=" line with default values, none of the eventually trickled candidates will match the default destination.
-This situation MUST NOT cause an ICE mismatch (see [RFCYYY1]).
+This situation MUST NOT cause an ICE mismatch (see [RFC8839]).